lepicekmichal/SignalRKore/README.md

  * Extra reconnect policy
  * Each attempt to reconnect is suspended with delay of exponential backoff time
  * In default settings
- *      initially waits 1 second, then 1.5 times more seconds each time and at most 15 tries with highest delay of 60 seconds
+ *      initially waits 1 second, then 1.5 times more seconds each time
+ *      at most 15 tries with highest delay of 60 seconds
  *      all can be adjusted
  */
 automaticReconnect = AutomaticReconnect.exponentialBackoff()